-Genuine self-belief looks different to what most people imagine.
-It’s quiet and unassuming and has nothing to do with status or power or any outward measures of success.
+Genuine self-belief looks different from what most people imagine.
+It’s quiet and unassuming and has nothing to do with ego or status or any outward measures of success.
 It’s not about needing to win or to dominate others.
 It is about having a deep sense of self-awareness about who you are and accepting yourself for all of the aspects of you.

 Importantly, being self-assured is not about comparing yourself to others or judging people for the choices they make, particularly when they differ from yours.
 There’s no sense of superiority in real self-belief – you want everyone to share in good fortune and you’re not caught up in your ego.